eclipse-ibeji/ibeji-example-applications/container/README.md

     podman run --network=host <image_name>
     ```

-    For example, to run the `ibeji_adapter` image built in step 1:
+    For example, to run the `ibeji_integration` image built in step 1:

     ```shell
-    podman run --network=host ibeji_adapter
+    podman run --network=host ibeji_integration
     ```

     >Note: A custom network is recommended when using a container for anything but testing.